jamesmcdonald112/dev-journal/case-studies/portfolio/Building the Portolio.md

 - T = any.
 This means "this can return any shape of data".
 	- Sometimes it's a user, sometimes its a list of notes, sometimes a string.
 	- Later, we will replace any with generics like T = Note to make it type-safe.
 - data = parsed JSON response.
+Developers make sure data always exists (maybe as {} ) so that consuming code cna always safely expect response.data.
 - status = the HTTP status code (eg. 200, 404, 500)
 - headers = sp you can inspect things like Content-Type or pagination headers later.